Skip to content

 Solution for Task 2: The Kubeconfig Deep Dive

-The configuration file is a plain text YAML file.
-We can print it to the screen directly.
+The configuration file is plain text YAML, so you can print it to the screen directly in a private terminal.

 Terminal window